FAQ

 Where do I get support?

-Use the support page for setup checks, troubleshooting steps and the safe details to include in an email.
+Use the support page for setup checks, troubleshooting steps, contact details and the safe information to include in an email.